Alabama State Hornets basketball

 The Alabama State Hornets basketball team is the men's basketball team that represents Alabama State University in Montgomery, Alabama, United States.
-The school's team currently competes in the Southwestern Athletic Conference.
+The school's team currently competes in the NCAA Division I as a member of the Southwestern Athletic Conference (SWAC).
+The Hornets have appeared five times in the NCAA Division I men's basketball tournament, most recently in 2025.
+Alabama State has one win all-time at the NCAA tournament, defeating Saint Francis in the First Four at the 2025 NCAA tournament.

 AAMU basketball rivalry

 The Alabama State-AAMU basketball rivalry is annually the highest attended and most anticipated series for both schools.

 Postseason results

-In seven total postseason appearances the Hornets are yet to win a game.

-NCAA tournament results
+NCAA Division I

-The Hornets have appeared in the NCAA tournament four times.
-Their record is 0–4.
+The Hornets have appeared in the NCAA tournament five times.
+Their record is 1–5.

+NCAA Division II

+The Hornets appeared in the NCAA Division II tournament twice.
+Their record was 0–3.

 NIT results

 The Hornets have appeared in the National Invitation Tournament (NIT) two times.
 Their record is 0–2.

 CIT results

 The Hornets have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 0–1.